sparkofreason/sparkofreason.github.io/_posts/2020-08-23-Is-Software-Math-or-Science.md

 by the compiler.
 * *D* is observations we make by running tests, i.e. does the program crash for a given test?

-Translating to Bayes' Theorem:

-> The belief that the program never crashes with an unhandled exeception given the test results and our knowledge of the code and static analysis results is equal to:
+Translating to Bayes' Theorem: The belief that the program never crashes with an unhandled exeception given the test results and our knowledge of the code and static analysis results is equal to:
 * The belief that we would have seen those test results given that our program never crashes and our prior knowledge/analysis,
-* Multiplied by the belief that our program would never
+* Multiplied by the belief that our program would never crashes given only the prior information,
+* Divided by the belief that we would have seen the test results regardless of whether our program crashes.

+Don't overthink the quantitative aspects, like how you will assign number to these various beliefs.
+It's hard in general, and hasn't really received a lot of attention for these types of software problems.
+Instead focus on the qualitative method that follows for updating beliefs about program correctness, based on whatever *I* and *D* we might have.
+The page about Bayes' Theorem linked above has some good examples to give the flavor, particularly the one about the probability of fire given that you see smoke, which should have some obvious correspondence with our software example here.